Picking Winners in Daily Fantasy Sports Using Integer Programming

-We now present our greedy integer programming approach for selecting multiple lineups for hockey contests.
-The integer programming is based upon the formulation in Section \ref{sec:greedyIP}.
-For the mean points of a player we user our predictive regression models.
-We do not explicitly use the correlations and variances of the player's points.
+We now present our {approach} for selecting multiple lineups for hockey contests.
+The integer {program} is based upon the formulation in Section \ref{sec:greedyIP}.
+For the mean points of a player we {use} our predictive regression models.
+Due to difficulties in estimation, we do not explicitly use the correlations and variances of the player's points.
 Instead we assume that the players all have the same variance and that the magnitude of the covariance is much smaller than the variance.
 This will lead to simple constraints for the variance and covariance.
-We will construct $M$ lineups from a set of $P$ NHL players and we let the variable $x_{ik}$ equal one if player $k$ is selected for lineup $i$ and zero otherwise.
+We will construct $m$ lineups from a set of $p$ NHL players{,} and we let the variable $x_{ik}$ equal one if player $k$ is selected for lineup $i${,} and zero otherwise.
 Each player $k$ is predicted to achieve $\mu_k$ fantasy points from our predictive model.